 Auto-enrolment makes it easier for you to invest for your retirement.
 Rather than having to research and join a pension scheme yourself, you’ll be signed up to your company’s scheme automatically.

 You should still find out all you can about the scheme, to help you decide whether it’s the best option for you.
 There are charges for investing in a pension and you’ll need to choose where to put your money.

 Once you’re enrolled, your employer will contribute to your pension too.
 The amount you and your employer pay into your plan is worked out as a percentage of your pre-tax income.

 ||Your employer’s contribution

 |6 April 2018 to 5 April 2019

 When you make a payment into your pension, you’ll also get some tax relief.
 Tax relief is given by HMRC on contributions that are paid into your pension by you during a tax year.

 Your pension scheme or provider will tell you how tax relief works for you.
 In most cases, you have an annual allowance of £40,000 of benefits you can build up in pensions, including your employer’s contributions.

 Tax reliefs are subject to change and dependent on your individual circumstances.
-Tax rules and allowances may differ in Scotland.
+Tax rules and allowances may differ in Scotland and Wales.

 How much could you receive at retirement?